nguyenanhnhan/Attire/docs/user-guide/extending-environment.md

 ##Functions

-Functions supporting the same characteristics as the **filters**, except for the options preserves_safety and pre_escapr.
+Functions are defined in the exact same way as **filters**, except for the options preserves_safety and pre_escapr.

 ```php
 $this->attire->add_function('function_name', closure_function);